Last updated

 iPhone SE 2nd and 3rd gen

-You should not try to keep your device running iOS 17 after the release of iOS 18.
+If you have a compatible device, make sure you update to iOS 26 when it becomes available.
+You should not try to keep your device running iOS 18 after the release of iOS 26.
 Old versions of iOS are more susceptible to security threats.

 The history of iOS